-The requirements for the vascular neurology fellowship include prior completion of a neurology residency.
-The requirements for the neurointerventional program are different depending on your specialty:
+The requirements for the vascular neurology fellowship includes prior completion of a neurology residency.
+The requirements for the neurointerventional fellowship are different depending on your specialty:

 SLU offers a one-year ACGME-approved sleep medicine fellowship.
 We accept applicants who have already completed an accredited residency in pediatrics, family medicine, internal medicine, neurology, psychiatry, otolaryngology or anesthesia.